Accessibility at Westonbirt Arboretum

 Parking

-• Parking is free at Westonbirt and we have a hard surface car park as well as overflow parking on a grass pitch for busier times.
+• parking is free at Westonbirt (except at events) and we have a hard surface car park as well as overflow parking on a grass pitch for busier times.

-• Lighting bollards are present in the car park and lights come on whenever the natural light level drops.
+• lighting bollards are present in accessible parking area only and lights come on whenever the natural light level drops.

 Street view of car park